adtzlr/adtzlr/README.md

 I'm the author of FElupe, an open-source finite element analysis package focussing on the formulation and numerical solution of nonlinear problems in continuum mechanics of solid bodies.
 Most of the open source finite element packages I found are either super-difficult to install, needs to be compiled or are great but slow (or at least too slow for my needs).

-> With FElupe, I tried to fill a gap in between.
+> With FElupe, I try to fill a gap in between.

 I'm convinced that static input files which are passed to a standalone fea solver are a thing of the last decades.
 Instead, scripts **are** input files: easy to adopt scripts with access to third-party libraries, written in common scripting languages are the way to go.
 With **common languages** I mean something easy-to-learn for engineers, like Python, Matlab/Octave or Julia, not another proprietary simulation file format.
 FElupe is just another one of many open-source finite element analysis packages using this approach.